-In the village of Neustift on the evening before the race there's not just calories galore at the Pasta Party but also a compulsory briefing on the race as a whole and on the specific course you will be running.
-It is here that you will be told about the route in detail.
-All runners must attend the briefing.
+At the starting location on the evening before the race there's a compulsory briefing on the race as a whole and on the first stage you will be running.
+It is here that you will be told about the route in detail and the regulations.
+At each subsequent stage, participants will receive a detailed route briefing for the next stage as part of the respective pasta party.
+Every participant must attend the briefings.
 On the day of the competition runners must gather at the start area 45 minutes before the official start time.
 There will be a final briefing in the start area 15 minutes before the gun goes.